 C. Bladder calculus

-Image on the left shows a single round hyperechoic calculus/stone in the bladder.
+The image on the left shows a single round hyperechoic calculus/stone in the bladder.
 To confirm if the calculus is not impacted at the ureterovesical junction, roll the patient over to the left or the right lateral decubitus position.
 If the stone rolls to the dependent position, then it is within the lumen of the urinary bladder.
-Post void bladder scan revealed no calculus in the bladder.
-The patient spontaneously passed the small bladder calculus during micturition.